-Ulam raja is indigenous throughout Central and South America along with many tropical regions around the world.
+Ulam raja (Cosmos caudatus) is indigenous throughout Central and South America along with many tropical regions around the world.
 Its pink, purple and white flowers can often be seen grown along roadsides and dormant fields.
 In the U.S. the plant can be found growing primarily in Florida.

 The plant has been used medicinally for centuries in South America and Asia.
 It is popular in Malaysia, as Malaysian and Thai food will often serve this leafy green as a garnish – or even as a salad ingredient.
 In fact, the literal translation of the word Ulam raja is “king’s salad.”

 This medicinal herb, also called Wild Cosmos, has been used for centuries for numerous metabolic disorders.
 These uses have been authenticated over the last couple of decades as the plant has been found in laboratory research to reduce blood pressure and bone loss.
 Ulam raja has been found to increase HDL-c and reduce LDL-c.
 It also has antibacterial and antifungal effects and is a strong antioxidant.
 C. caudatus has also been shown to reduce inflammation.

 More recently, however, Ulam raja’s ability to treat at type-2 diabetes has become increasingly evident.